The Terrible People (film)

 The Terrible People (Die Bande des Schreckens) is a 1960 West German crime film directed by Harald Reinl and starring Joachim Fuchsberger, Karin Dor and Fritz Rasp.
 It is based on Edgar Wallace's 1926 novel of the same name.

 It was shot at the Bendestorf Studios near Hamburg with location shooting at Tremsbüttel Castle in Schleswig-Holstein.
 The film's sets were designed by the art director Erik Aaes.

 Cast

 Production

 The film is based on Edgar Wallace's 1926 novel of the same name.
-Cinematography took place in London between June to 23 July 1960.
+Cinematography took place in London between June and 23 July 1960.

 Release

 The FSK gave the film a rating of 16 and up and found it not appropriate for screenings on public holidays.